actris/data-management-plan/DMP/ACTRIS-DMP.md

 #### 4.4.1 ACTRIS data access and access protocols

 ACTRIS Data is available through DVAS and the [ACTRIS portal](https://actris.nilu.no/).
 Machine-to-machine access is available through the [ACTRIS DC REST API](https://prod-actris-md.nilu.no/index.html).
-All of the data is provide through the primary repositories at the individual data centre units.
+All of the data is provided through the primary repositories at the individual data centre units.

 General guidelines for access to ACTRIS data and services are available in the current [ACTRIS access and service policy](https://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Deliverables/Public/WP2_D2.6_M32.pdf?ver=2018-10-29-152442-467).
 Conditions of use should be indicated in section 3.4, and is covered by the attached licence, unless stated otherwise.